 This tutorial will guide you in using Darik’s Boot and Nuke (“DBAN”) – to securely wipe (delete) all of the data from your hard drive.
 Why would you want to securely wipe all of the data on your drive?
 Perhaps you’re selling your computer, donating it to charity, or recycling it.
 Before you do so, consider this – even when you delete files, they’re not actually removed from your hard drive.
 Using data recovery tools, many files can be restored from the average hard drive.
 In fact, even after a hard drive has been formatted, data can be recovered from it.
 Using DBAN “prevents or thoroughly hinders all known techniques of hard disk forensic analysis”.

-- Start by downloading the DBAN .iso to create a boot CD, or the floppy disk version.
+- Start by downloading the DBAN .iso to create a boot CD.
 If you need help creating a boot CD from the .iso file, see this tutorial.

-- After you’ve made the boot CD or floppy, set your computer to boot from that drive.
+- After you’ve made the boot CD, set your computer to boot from that drive.

-- Insert the CD or floppy, and boot your computer.
+- Insert the CD and boot your computer.
 You’ll be presented with the DBAN overview screen.

 - NOTE: you are now about to completely erase the contents of your hard drive, this is your last chance to back out.
 At the boot: prompt, type autonuke and hit enter.

 - DBAN will start up.

 - And begin to wipe your hard drive.
 The time it takes to completely wipe your hard drive varies depending on its size and speed.